abdulsalamali/Ingleburn-Potholes-Report-System/README.md

 # Ingleburn-Potholes-Report-System
-a detailed UI design for a pothole reporting system.
+A detailed UI design for a pothole reporting system.